SandraAnildas/Quinn_Main_Project_2019/data/data.md

 - nope
 - no this is not helping me
 - noo
+- nope

 ## intent:mood_happy
 - wonderful
+- I felt so happy today
+- I am happy today
+- The day was fine
+- It is fine
 - I am great
 - I feel so happpyyy
 - I feel so happy